-The One-Way ANOVA procedure produces a one-way analysis of variance for a quantitative dependent variable by a single factor (independent) variable.
-Analysis of variance is used to test the hypothesis that several means are equal.
-The two-sample t test is extended by this method.
+The one-way ANOVA (analysis of variance) procedure conducts a one-way analysis for a quantitative dependent variable influenced by a single factor (independent) variable.
+This statistical method is employed to assess the hypothesis that multiple group means are identical, extending the capabilities of the two-sample t-test.

-To determine whether differences exist among the means, there are two types of tests for comparing means: a priori contrasts and post hoc tests.
-Contrasts are tests set up before running the experiment, and post hoc tests are carried out after the experiment has been completed.
+To assess the presence of differences among group means, two categories of tests are utilised: a priori contrasts and post hoc tests.
+A priori contrasts are planned comparisons established before conducting the experiment, designed to test specific hypotheses about the means.
+Post hoc tests, on the other hand, are conducted after the experiment has concluded and are used to explore and identify where differences between group means lie, especially when no specific hypotheses were stated in advance.
 Testing for patterns across categories is another option (IBM, 2023).